Coca flourishes in Mexico in the shadow of synthetic drugs

-A Mexican Army helicopter flies over the green mountains of the state of Guerrero where the military discovered a coca crop, an unusual finding until a few years ago that reveals how the cartels adapt to changes in the million-dollar business of drug trafficking.
+A Mexican Army helicopter flies over the green mountains of the state of Guerrero where the military discovered a coca cultivation, an unusual finding until a few years ago that reveals how cartels adapt to changes of the millionaire business of drug trafficking.

+(Also: 70 Pablo Escobar hippos will be exported to India and Mexico)

 For years, marijuana and poppy crops –raw material for heroin– have been the livelihood of thousands of poor peasants in Guerrero, in southern Mexico, key to drug trafficking due to its agricultural vocation and access to Pacific ports such as Acapulco.

-But the advent of deadly fentanyl sent prices of opium gum made from opium poppies plunging as the United States focused its efforts on the synthetic drug, 50 times more potent than heroin and causing tens of thousands. of deaths per year.
+But the irruption of the deadly fentanyl caused a fall in the prices of the opium gum that is obtained from the poppy.as the United States focused its efforts against the synthetic drug 50 times more powerful than heroin and the cause of tens of thousands of deaths a year.

 This has led traffickers to experiment with the coca leaf, whose cultivation is historically concentrated in Bolivia, Peru and Colombia.
 The latter country supplies two thirds of cocaine, with a world volume that reached 2,000 tons in 2021, according to experts.

-“It is an activity that had not been detected before (…), in a month and a half we have located 27 plantations,” says Cavalry Colonel Carlos Javier Pérez, who heads the unit in charge of destroying coca in the area.
+“It is an activity that had not been previously detected (…), in a month and a half we have located 27 plantations,” he told the AFP the cavalry colonel Carlos Javier Pérez, who heads the unit in charge of destroying coca in the area.

 Even so, the Mexican crops are incipient, with some 360,000 m2 of surface eradicated in the last four years.